bobbywong234/-MVC-DEMO---ASP.NET-/README.md

 PS:Create database in SSMS, and name it as ConStore

 In version 1.02, the async method for Cpu bound code, and await task for I/O bound sql execution has been updated into controller.

+IN .NET core version，Cnstore_core v1.0 would be used for testing the performance benchmark against Framwork.